ministryofjustice/laa-assure-hmrc-data/docs/development/flow.md

  - completed || failed [finished status from API]

 ## Other options
-- add a processed_at timestamp to bulk_submissions
+- add a processed_at timestamp to bulk_submissions and update when appropriate
-- add a processed_at timestamp to submissions
+- add a processed_at timestamp to submissions and update when appropriate

+## Possible refactoring
+- [ ] dependency inversion (inject lib based hmrc interface request objects into submission and result services)
-- mixin for status "machine" to include in BulkSubmission and Submission models?
+- [ ] "status" machine mixin (pending!, pending? etc) for bulk submissions and subdmissions
+- [ ] extract SubmissionRecord struct to its own class and share with validator
+- [ ] extract HmrcInterfaceBaseWorker sidekiq options to mixin in lib hmrc interface and include in current subclasses of HmrcInterfaceBaseWorker, then delete HmrcInterfaceBaseWorker